 Drop: 5mm

-What we like: A wonderful all-arounder that can do it all.
+What we like: A wonderful all-arounder that holds up well over the long term.

 What we don't: The wide toe box might be a dealbreaker for some.